 Possibly.
 If different vintages are available for sale at the same time in the retail stores and have different prices, then you will certainly need a different barcode for each vintage (ensuring the correct price appears when the barcode is scanned at checkout).

 What type of barcode do I need for the outer delivery cartons of wine?

-You may need to put an ITF-14 barcode (a 14 digit Shipping Code) onto the delivery boxes that contain your wine bottles – please discuss this with your retailers to find out if they require this.
-ITF-14 barcodes are 14 digits long and are based on the 13 digit EAN barcode on the wine labels.
+You may need to put an ITF-14 barcode (a 14-digit Shipping Code) onto the delivery boxes that contain your wine bottles – please discuss this with your retailers to find out if they require this.
+ITF-14 barcodes are 14 digits long and are based on the 13-digit EAN barcode on the wine labels.
 They are scanned when each delivery carton enters the warehouse/storage area so that your retailers know how many bottles of wine are in each box.
 This helps them keep track of the remaining stock in their warehouse and know when they’re running low on a particular product and need to order more.
 Usually, you’ll need one ITF-14 barcode for each EAN-13 barcode that you have.
 You can purchase an ITF-14 barcode here if you need one.

 Do we need to give you any product information?

 No, you don’t.
 All you need to do is buy the barcodes you need below on our website and pay by credit card.
 You will receive your barcodes automatically by email as soon as we receive your payment.
 The barcodes will be a globally unique sequence of 13 digits encoded into a barcode image (the vertical black bars and white spaces).
 No product information will be encoded into the barcodes.
 Your barcodes and products will only be linked together once you give them to your retailers, and they enter the information into their inventory system.
 After that, when the barcode is scanned, the product/price information will appear on the retailer’s checkout screen.